-since by construction $N(R_h)=\MBH/m$, and we assume that $\ln(J_c(R_h)/J_{LC})$ and $ln{\Lambda}$ have similar values (of order 10).
+since by construction $N(R_h)=\MBH/m$, and we assume that $\ln(J_c(R_h)/J_{LC})$ and $\ln\Lambda$ have similar values (of order 10).
 For the Milky Way $P(R_h)=2\pi(R^3_h/G\MBH)^{1/2}\approx1.3\times10^5\;$yr, implying a TDE rate of about $7.6\times 10^{-6}\;\invyr$.

-For our purpose of studying the steady state rates of all destructive events which occur close to the SMBH, we also consider the evolution of orbits.
-A star on an eccentric orbit with a sma $r$ and a periapse distance $r_p$ will change its specific angular momentum by order unity over a time scale smaller than $\ttb(r)$ by a factor of $r_p/r\approx(J/J_c(r))^2$.
+For our purpose of studying the steady-state rates of all destructive events which occur close to the SMBH, we also consider the evolution of orbits.
+A star on an eccentric orbit with sma $r$ and periapse distance $r_p$ will change its specific angular momentum by order unity over a time scale smaller than $\ttb(r)$ by a factor of $r_p/r\approx(J/J_c(r))^2$.
 The eccentric orbital relaxation time is therefore \citep{BinneyTremaine1987}

 which is appropriate if the density profile is not too steep, so that stars at $r$ dominate the scatterings (this assumption applies as long as the density of the stars, $n(r)$, is shallower than $n(r)\sim r^{-4}$, which we shall assume henceforth).